 In 2017, celebrating the 30th anniversary of the establishment of diplomatic relations between the United States and Mongolia, FLEX Program was launched in Mongolia enabling 20 Mongolian students to participate in the program every year.

 FLEX is a unique opportunity for secondary school students from Europe and Eurasia, including students with a disability, to spend one academic year in the U.S., living with a volunteer host family and attending a U.S. high school.

 First and foremost, the FLEX is an academic exchange program.
 The program participants attend an American high school, where the students not only study from a wide range of classes and electives but also take part in various extracurricular activities such as sports and arts programs and clubs.

 The program offers students an opportunity to learn about the people and culture of the United States.
 FLEX participants are also young ambassadors who teach Americans about the people and culture of their countries.
 Students gain an appreciation for and develop sensitivity to other cultures, experience personal growth and independence, and become better prepared for an increasingly interdependent world.
 They form strong ties with their American host families and U.S. communities, building relationships that often last a lifetime.
 Many students also remark that they became more mature, independent, and focused thanks to their year abroad and that they gained important life skills.

 Many program alumni attend prestigious universities upon their return home, and later find exciting jobs that use skills learned during their stay in the United States.

 FLEX is a full scholarship, and the scholarship covers:

 - Round-trip domestic and international travel (from home to the United States and back)

-- Small monthly allowance to help students participate in social activities and buy necessary personal items
+- Monthly allowance to help students participate in social activities and buy necessary personal items

 - Placement with a selected and screened U.S. host family for one year